typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 - The type representing the reservation.
 - The type representing the state of the Table Reservation System.
 It will wrap around a collection of Reservations.
-- An initial state, that will be just an empty state type.
+- An initial state, that will be just empty (no reservations).
 - A custom `Throwable` to be used in case of an error.
 - The logic for the booking insertion.
 We can take advantage of the method `modifyF` later on to apply it to the system state.